Amber-Song/OAuth-note/OAuth.md

 After the user approves the request, the server will redirect back to the app with code and state parameters in url like *"http://localhost:3000/?code=3a9db23f832d7f7128ef&state=82831621252225151913920917055165101170"*.
 Ensure access token and state are stored in session storage to avoid losing them when the component unmounts.

 ## Obtain access token
 Send a POST request to Github's token endpoint *'https://github.com/login/oauth/access_token'* to exchange the authorization code for an access token.
 The service will require the client to authenticate itself when making this request.
 Typically, services support client authentication using HTTP Basic Auth with the client’s client_id and client_secret.
 If an app uses the authorization code grant but cannot securely protect its client secret, then the client secret is not required, and PKCE must be used.
+The client_id is used to identify the application, it needs to be included as a POST body parameter.
 In such cases, the client-side JavaScript code may need a companion server-side component to perform the OAuth flow securely.

 ```
     // Verify the state matches our stored state